 Science tells us that consciousness arises from matter, even though our personal experience tells us otherwise.
 How could we write or speak a thought without intention and discipline, let alone, write a book or start a business?
 Could it be that we stubbornly insist on believing in science instead of ourselves and our own experiences?
 Popular belief says that consciousness is limited to brain function.
 While we remain hobbled to this belief, we fail to see that Consciousness, or Aware Energy, stands behind the organization and expression of All That Is?
 As we think, feel, act and react, we create.
 Do we fail to see that the activity and integrity of each day, each cell, each molecule and each atom is maintained and controlled by a combination of self-awareness and other-awareness, feedback loops that allow everything to adjust and readjust to change?

 Isn’t Energetic Awareness everywhere and in everything?
 Isn’t it the essence of who we are?
-How else can we explain the exquisite detail that exists at all levels of being?
+How else can we explain the exquisite details that exists at all levels of being?
 Even our dreams are self-organizing and perfect, from the smallest to the largest, from the simplest to the most complex expression of being.
 As we think (as awareness and energy interact), we create.
 Change what we think, and we change what we create.

 Our brains and bodies connect us to the earth’s unique field of being and creation.
-If it were not for our bodies and the development of our outer egos (human identity), how could we continue to experience ourselves as human beings over a lifetime of moments, from childbirth to death?
+If it were not for our bodies and the development of our outer egos (human, whole body identity), how could we continue to experience ourselves as human beings over a lifetime of moments, from childbirth to death?
 If it were not for our bodies and outer egos, time and space would not play such a prominent role in our experience.
 Without physical bodies and outer ego identities to anchor us in physical reality, our experiences would change as rapidly and spontaneously as they do in dream realities.
 Instead of organizing our experiences through values like linear time and local space, we’d organize them through whatever spontaneous thoughts and feelings we were having in the moment, as we do in dreams.

 We would be like leaves in the wind, blowing about willy-nilly, driven by our own strongest thoughts and emotions, and whatever forces around us that are stronger and better organized than ourselves.
-In whatever form we express ourselves, our freedom and strength lie in paying attention to the differences between w hat we like and don’t like, what works for us and what doesn’t, what makes us happy and what doesn’t.
+In whatever form we express ourselves, our freedom and strength lie in paying attention to the differences between what we like and don’t like, what works for us and what doesn’t, what makes us happy and what doesn’t.
 To do anything less is to be out of control or, not in control.

 The challenge of being and creation is learning how to use the power of thought and imagination to shape the energy of ideas into a pleasing reality.
 The prize is a sense of satisfaction, the feeling of a job well done.
 Like learning to walk or talk, it is a personal, subjective endeavor that requires creative aggression.
 It is a balancing act that makes falling part of learning how to stand.
 (Excerpt from: We Create Our Own Reality.)